gordonmurray/terraform_aws_atlantis/README.md

 # Terraform AWS Atlantis

-A Terraform module to create a small EC2 instance with Atlantis and Infracost.
+A Terraform module to create a small EC2 instance to run [Atlantis](https://www.runatlantis.io/) and [Infracost](https://www.infracost.io/)

 Packer is used to create an AMI with Docker, Nginx and a few other tools.